macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

 cloak and black steel.
 My wives give him big cow eyes all the same."
 He turned his squint on the nearest of the women.

 "Gared says they were chasing raiders.
-I told him, with a commander that green, best not catch ‘em.
+I told him, with a commander that green, best not catch 'em.
 Gared wasn't half-bad, for

 a crow.
 Had less ears than me, that one.
-The ‘bite took ‘em, same as mine."
+The 'bite took 'em, same as mine."
 Craster laughed.
 "Now I hear he got no head

 neither.
-The ‘bite do that too?"
+The 'bite do that too?"

  Jon remembered a spray of red blood on white snow, and the way Theon Greyjoy had kicked the dead man's head.
 The man